 6.4.6.
 For audible reverse warning device supplied with direct current, the resistance of the connecting leads, expressed in ohms, including terminals and contacts, shall be as close as possible to (0,10/12) x rated voltage in volt.

 6.4.7.
-A reference sound, simulating ambient noise emitted by the loudspeaker, equally distributed over the audible reverse warning device as well as the test microphone and measured by the test microphone (Figure 2 in Annex 4), shall emit pink noise at three different sound pressure levels.
-The reference sound loudspeaker shall be at the same height as the device and the measurement microphone.
+A reference sound, simulating ambient noise emitted by the loudspeaker (see paragraph 6.4.2), equally distributed over the audible reverse warning device as well as the test microphone and measured by the test microphone (Figure 2 in Annex 4), shall emit pink noise at three different sound pressure levels.
 The reference sound level for:

 Reference sound level 1: 45 ± 2dB(A)